 How is endometriosis diagnosed?

 The only way to make a definite diagnosis of endometriosis is via laparoscopy.
-This is where a specialist will take a look inside your pelvic cavity using a thin flexible tube with a camera attached.
-It is often termed keyhole surgery.
-Of course, before any specialist will conduct this procedure you will also need to fit the clinical picture of endometriosis.
+This is where a specialist will take a look for the offending tissue inside your pelvic cavity using a thin flexible tube with a camera attached.
+The specialist will also take a tissue sample to help identify it.

 Other less invasive techniques may also be employed (such as ultrasound) to make a diagnosis of endometriosis and may be done in consideration of the woman’s future plans (such as planning for pregnancy).

-Treatment for endometriosis will likely depend on the severity of the condition, the woman’s age and plans for pregnancy.
-Often surgery is used to remove the lesions which can improve the woman’s pain and fertility.
-Unfortunately, after surgery tissue growths can return in some women and therefore the use of hormonal medications which suppress oestrogen may be recommended.
-This treatment can also cause side effects so again any treatment plan will be guided by each woman’s experience and symptoms.
+Treatment for endometriosis will likely depend on the severity of the condition, your age and plans for pregnancy.
+Often surgery is used to remove the excess tissue.
+This can improve your pain and fertility.
+Unfortunately, after surgery tissue growths may return in some women and therefore the use of hormonal medications which suppress oestrogen may be recommended.
+This treatment can also cause side effects so again, any treatment plan will be guided by your experience and symptoms.
+If you suffer from endometriosis you may already be familiar with the charity, Endometriosis Australia.

 What can you do to help manage your endometriosis?

-Incorporate anti-inflammatory foods into your diet such as turmeric, green leafy vegetables, broccoli, beetroot, walnuts, chia seeds and salmon.
+- Incorporate anti-inflammatory foods into your diet.
+These include turmeric, green leafy vegetables, broccoli, beetroot, walnuts, chia seeds and salmon.

-Reach for foods high in zinc to support your immune system such as pumpkin seeds, flaxseeds (linseeds), spinach, nuts, a good quality dark chocolate, oysters and good quality lean beef.
+- Reach for foods high in zinc to support your immune system.
+Try pumpkin seeds, flaxseeds (linseeds), spinach, nuts, a good quality dark chocolate (min 70%), oysters and lean beef.

-Help your body detoxify so it can metabolise and excrete excess oestrogen by including broccoli, cabbage, kale and brussel sprouts into meals
+- Help your body detoxify so it can metabolise and excrete excess oestrogen by including broccoli, cabbage, kale and Brussels sprouts in meals

-Exercise regularly to reduce inflammation, support your immune system, remove waste and contribute to a general sense of well-being
+- Exercise regularly to reduce inflammation, support your immune system, remove waste and contribute to a general sense of well-being (but avoid the high-intensity stuff and don’t overdo it)

 How can a naturopath help?

-In addition to diet and lifestyle recommendations to help manage your symptoms, there are herbs and supplements available which may reduce inflammation, modulate hormones and support the healthy lining of the gastrointestinal tract (which can support your immune system).
+In addition to diet and lifestyle recommendations to help manage your symptoms, I use high strength herbs and supplements to reduce inflammation, modulate hormones and support the healthy lining of the gastrointestinal tract (which can support your immune system).